Design Rebecca Pitt Creative

 Publicist Kate Morley PR

-ANNA BELLA EEMA is currently nominated for 3 Off West End Awards 2019 (Best Performance Ensemble - Beverly Rudd, Gabrielle Brooks, Natasha Cottriall; Best Sound Design - Tom Foskett-Barnes; Best Set Design - Anna Lewis).
+ANNA BELLA EEMA was nominated for 3 Off West End Awards (Best Performance Ensemble - Beverly Rudd, Gabrielle Brooks, Natasha Cottriall; Best Sound Design - Tom Foskett-Barnes; Best Set Design - Anna Lewis).
 Reviews include:

 Stagedoor (Lyn Gardner): ‘The spoken simply melts into song, a woman turns into a wolf, a child is made out of mud, the real and the fantastical sit side by side in a weirdly enticing slice of Southern Gothic. ...Jessica Lazar’s production brings real inventiveness to something that might be overly static, and the performances are mightily appealing.’